Remove Chapter 7 Remove Credit and Collections Remove Credit Scoring

 CreditStrong for Business

-Most negative credit report entries such as late payments that appear on your credit history with the major credit bureaus remain for seven years.
-In the meanwhile, consumers should make timely payments on all available credit accounts and use strategies to rebuild credit.
+Most negative credit report entries, such as late payments, that appear on your credit history with the major credit bureaus remain there for seven years.
+If you want to know how to rebuild credit, you can start by making timely payments on all available credit accounts and using other strategies explored in this article.